Tim Brasher: Balmain

 While attending Grantham High School in Seven Hills in Sydney, Brasher played for the Australian Schoolboys team in 1988.
 In 1989 Balmain Tigers coach Warren Ryan called up Brasher, still in high school, to make his first grade debut.
 Balmain reached the Grand Final that year, Brasher played in the centres, but they lost to the Canberra Raiders 19–14.

 During the 1992 season, Brasher played most of the season on the wing, and he was the joint top try-scorer in the premiership (along with Wests' Mark Bell) with 16 tries.
-In the post season he was selected at fullback in Australia's 1992 Rugby League World Cup Final victory over Great Britain in front of the world record attendance for an international rugby league match of 73,631 at Wembley Stadium.
+In the post season, he was selected at fullback in Australia's 1992 Rugby League World Cup final victory over Great Britain in front of the world record attendance for an international rugby league match of 73,631 at Wembley Stadium.

 At the end of the 1994 NSWRL season, he went on the 1994 Kangaroo tour.
 This was followed with selection for the 1995 World Cup, with again only ARL players selected.
 After losing the opening game of the tournament against England at Wembley, Australia reached the final, again playing England, after a 30-20 Semi-final win over New Zealand that went into overtime after the scores were locked up at 20-all after 80 minutes.
 On 28 October 1995 at Wembley Stadium, Australia won their 4th straight World Cup with a 16–8 win, with Brasher contributing the winning try in front of 66,540 fans.

 1996 however was perhaps Brasher's finest year.
 Some considered him to be the best player in the world at this time.
 Brasher single-handedly carried a very weak Tigers side to within one win of a finals berth that year, and his Origin and Kangaroo performances continued to be exceptional.

 After the Super League had become defunct and the reunification of the game had occurred in 1998, Brasher's hesitation over his future with the Tigers resulted in the club terminating negotiations, and he was forced to find a new club.
 He knocked back an offer of $500,000 p.a., only to then change his mind but find that the offer had been withdrawn not long after the dead line.
 Brasher was in talks with the Canberra Raiders, but after talks with the club stalled, it was announced that Brasher had signed for the South Sydney Rabbitohs.

 Brasher enjoyed a very successful career with the Tigers playing in 185 games, which included 182 starts and 3 replacement appearances, and scoring 538 points, which included 82 tries and 105 goals.
 Brasher was named on the bench in the official Balmain Tigers Team of the Century.

 South Sydney

-In total he played two seasons for the Rabbitohs where he made 40 appearances and scored 14 tries, totaling 56 points.
-After the club was excluded from the 2000 season, Brasher was forced to find another club, and decided join the North Queensland Cowboys.
+In total, he played two seasons for the Rabbitohs where he made 40 appearances and scored 14 tries, totaling 56 points.
+After the club was excluded from the 2000 season, Brasher was forced to find another club, and joined the North Queensland Cowboys.